 The embarrassment, says Julia's mother, keeps Julia from talking about nighttime wetting, and, in turn, not talking about it is keeping Julia from working on solutions to manage it.

 Many children are like Julia.
-They don't realize that nighttime wetting is common.
+They don't realize that nighttime wetting is common and perfectly natural.
 Instead, they believe they are the only one who wets at night.
-Nighttime wetting, in their minds, makes them babies among their peers.
+Bedwetting, in their minds, makes them babies among their peers.
 So, rather than admit nighttime wetting and asking for help, some children deny it ever happens to them.

 "Children need to know that it is extremely common," says Dr. Bases.
 "The child is not alone."
 As parents reinforce that message, the stigma of nighttime wetting will lessen.Like Parent, Like Child